 Attribute Requirement - Attribute requirements are used in build construction prior to playing, and usually do not have an impact on the game while playing.
 There are seven attributes - aggression, tenacity, faith, spirit, intellect, charisma, and subtlety.
 Decapitate's attribute requirement is seven aggression.

 Asset Value - Asset cards like items have an asset value in the bottom center of the card inside of a gold coin shape.
 The asset value is used in build construction prior to playing, and usually does not have an impact on the game while playing.
 Decapitate is not an asset card, and thus it has no asset value.

 Types of Cards

-Varia has different types of cards, each with their own frame style to help you tell them apart.
+Varia has four different types of cards, each with their own frame style to help you tell them apart.
 The card types are:

 Actions make up your deck and can be any combination of four different supertypes:

 Actions are the primary way in which you will interact with your opponent.
 They represent the different spells and combat maneuvers you use in battle.

 All actions have the same overall frame layout, and their information is contained in the same place.
 Physical actions have a frame treatment that is silver and red.
 Magical actions have a frame treatment that is gold and purple.
 Attack actions that have a power value will have a spear shape inside of the d6 symbol.
 Block actions will have a shield shape inside of the d6 symbol.
 All of this is cosmetic and is done in an effort to help you tell the different types of cards apart at a glance.